bartnic1/TinyApp/README.md

 ## Useful Features

-- The ability to register and login to your account, maintaining a user-specific list of generated tinyURLs
+- The ability to register and login to one's account, maintaining a user-specific list of generated tinyURLs
-- Dates and times when your URLs were created and accessed by others
+- The ability to add and delete URLs, while denying that privilege to non-registered or other users
-- The ability to add and delete your URLs, while denying that priviledge to other users (including non-registered users)
+- Dates and times for when your URLs were created and accessed by others (the latter shown on the edit and information page)
 - Can visit the URLs of other users (which updates stats on their page)
-- Encrypted cookies and hashed passwords for extra security
+- Encrypted cookies and hashed passwords used for extra security

 ## tinyURL Idiosyncrasies:

-- Note that the protocol (http://) must be included for each long-form URL entered into the respective user's database.
+- Note that the protocol (http://) must be included for each long-form URL added.
 This will hopefully be fixed on a future release.
 - Also, please erase all cookies before using the application!
 (In Chrome, open the developer tools by pressing Ctrl+Shift+I, then navigate to Application, and clear the "cookies" section under Storage).